sebastiano123-c/DroneIno/README.md

 ## **Features**
                                     1) Auto-leveling
                                     2) Altitude hold
+                                    3) GPS (NOT TO USE AT THE MOMENT, DEVELOPING)
-                                    3) WiFi telemetry system
+                                    4) WiFi telemetry system
-                                    4) SD flight data storage
+                                    5) SD flight data storage

 _Important:_ otherwise telemetry system is implemented using the native ESP32 WiFi, I strongly recommend to add DroneIno the [Esp32-cam-telemetry](https://github.com/sebastiano123-c/Esp32-cam-telemetry) for astonishing results (including video streaming and SD card storage).

+## **Selecting flight mode**
+Set the SWC switch of the transmitter to channel 5 and connect the receiver channel to the desired pin (mine is the GPIO 4, see the circuit scheme):
+* SWC up: flight mode selected is only auto-leveling;
+* SWC center: flight mode selected is altitude hold (and auto-leveling if enabled);
+* SWC down: flight mode selected is GPS (**_NOT TO USE AT THE MOMENT_**).
+*
 # **Documentation**
 The circuit scheme and the detailed construction steps are reported in the full [documentation](https://github.com/sebastiano123-c/DroneIno/tree/main/docs).
 I describe the main features of DroneIno.